CroWcbr/kfs_bilding_OS/README.md

 # My own Operating System

+## TODO kfs4
+- Create an Interrupts Descriptor Table, fill it and register it (finished)
+- A signal-callback system on your Kernel API (draft)
+- An interface to schedule signals
+- An interface to clean registers before a panic / halt
+- An interface to save the stack before a panic
+- Syscalls
+- multi keyboard (qwerty, azerty)
+- get_line function

 ## kfs-1 - Grub, boot and screen (finished)
 - make a kernel, bootable with GRUB, who can write characters on screen
+- code the interface between your kernel and the screen
+- display "42" on the screen
 #### Bonus
 - Add scroll and cursor support to your I/O interface.
 - Add colors support to your I/O interface.